 Day-to-day leader actions largely involve ‘digging out’ the individual team member’s personal values and then show how these contribute to the overall success – and add a “thank you”.

 If the leader feels it is necessary to ‘crack the whip’ to get things done, then it tells that he or she is probably not the natural leader and may be doing a disservice to the organisation.
+Remember, competent informed people can easily lead themselves and do not need pushing.
 If it is the organisation self that promotes such a leaderships style, then its top leaders are the problem.
 Having come into many organisations as a management consultant and regularly performed quality system audits over the years, I can tell there tends to be a correlation between an overly controlling system and a lacking competency in an organisation’s top management.
 People do not follow incompetent, arrogant bullies.
 Such organisations tend to end up with weak and under-performing people, who wish they were elsewhere but for various reasons are unable to make the move.
 Luckily, they are in a minority and most organisations that I have come across in fact have excellent leadership.

 Transformational change is associated with the organisation having to focus on a single bigger leap, as opposed applying the incremental PDCA cycle approach.
 This also starts with assessing the problem and opportunities that motivates a change; but from thereon often calls for a more focused style of leadership.
 See my post on influencing transformational change.